-When Americans hear the words, “whey protein,” the first thing that likely comes to mind is giant tubs of protein powder that bodybuilders and athletes use to refuel and recover after a long workout.
+When most people hear the words, “whey protein,” the first thing that likely comes to mind is giant tubs of protein powder used by bodybuilders and athletes as a dietary supplement to refuel and recover after a long workout.
 Despite its rigid perception as a workout supplement, however, whey protein has many benefits that extend beyond its use in the realm of fitness.

-The Story Behind Aging…
+The Story Behind Aging

 1. Prevent Osteoporosis

-When people age, they can lose their ability to effectively uphold strong bones and muscles.
-As studies have shown, elderly adults who consume low levels of protein are more prone to having a significant loss of bone density, particularly in the hip and spine.
-However, one of the easiest ways to achieve healthier bones and muscles is by following a protein-rich diet.
+When people age, they can lose the ability to effectively uphold strong bones and muscles.
+Studies show older adults who consume low levels of protein are more prone to having a significant loss of bone density, particularly in their hips and spines.
+However, one of the easiest ways to achieve healthier bones and increase muscle is by following a protein-rich diet.

-2. Improve Glutathione Levels
+2. Boost Immunity with Higher Glutathione Levels

 3. Boost Metabolism

-Contrary to what some people may believe, ingesting food actually boosts metabolism!
-This effect, known as thermogenesis, is greater for protein than it is for fat or carbs.
-In a study to measure the thermogenic effects of different protein sources, researchers were able to determine that whey protein not only provided a higher thermogenic effect than other protein sources, but it also had a higher fat oxidation properties as well.
+Contrary to what some people believe, ingesting food actually boosts metabolism.
+This effect, known as thermogenesis, is greater for protein than it is for fat or carbohydrates.
+In a study to measure the thermogenic effects of different protein sources, researchers were able to determine that whey protein not only provided a higher thermogenic effect than other protein sources, but it also had higher fat oxidation properties as well.

 As consumers’ bodies age, they’re subject to the natural effects of muscle and bone weakness.
 With the help of protein-rich foods, however, thankfully we can help combat these effects.
-At Grande, our whey protein ingredients are known as some of the best in the industry.
-Not only are they specially formulated to fit nearly any application; they’re also made with the safest, highest-quality ingredients available.
+At Grande, our variety of whey protein ingredients are considered among the best in the industry.
+Not only are they specially formulated to fit nearly any application (think beyond supplements to items such as soups, sauces, dressings, prepared meals, snacks, baked goods, clear protein beverages, frozen desserts, etc.); they’re also made with the safest, highest-quality ingredients available.